WSU-kduncan/ceg3120-cicd-schuler6/README-CD.md

 **Project 5**

 **Project Summary**
 You change your code on your laptop.
 You push that change to GitHub.
 GitHub runs a workflow (GitHub Actions) that:
 Builds a new Docker image for your project.
 Tags it with a version and latest.
 Pushes it to DockerHub.
 GitHub sends a webhook to your server (an EC2 instance).
 Your server is always listening with a webhook service.
 When it receives the webhook, it:
 Pulls the new Docker image.
 Stops the old container.
 Starts a fresh container with the updated version.

-Your website is updated automatically — no manual steps needed!
+Website is updated automatically, no manual steps needed!

 **Part 1 - Semantic Versioning**